Licensing for Radon Mitigation Company and Sole Proprietor

 - Provide the date when the new individual assumed the duties of the position

 Radon System Tags

-- All mitigation systems installed by professionals must have a MDH issued tag.
+- All non-residential mitigation systems installed by professionals must have a MDH issued tag.

 - Licensed mitigation companies and sole proprietor mitigation professionals can purchase tags.
 Tags must be purchased online through the radon licensing system.